divyadandru/demo/rowdropreadme.md

 ### STEP 1: Store into params- `set_params_by_args` method

-Sets the params dictionary based on the directly passed dag parameters
+Sets the `params` dictionary based on the directly passed dag parameters

-Will return params (a dictionary), with key- value pairs, where key is parameter name and the value is the corresponding value passed directly via dag parameter
+Will return `params` (a dictionary), with key- value pairs, where key is parameter name and the value is the corresponding value passed directly via dag parameter

-If a parameter value is not passed as dag parameter, then in the corresponding key value pair- the value will be None, which will be updated in next step if available in datastore
+If a parameter value is not passed as standard dag parameter for which key is already present in params, then in the corresponding key value pair- the value will be `None`, which will be updated in next step if available in datastore

 ```bash
 params ={'dag_id': args.dag_id,